Deep Long-Tailed Learning: A Survey: Classic Methods

-Without data division, RIDE~\cite{wang2020long} trains each expert independently with softmax loss based on all training samples and enforces a KL-divergence based loss to improve the diversity of different experts.
+{Instead of dividing the dataset, RIDE~\cite{wang2020long} uses all training samples to train multiple experts with softmax loss respectively (cf.~Table~\ref{fig_ensemble}(e)), and enforces a KL-divergence based loss to improve the diversity among various experts.
 Following that, RIDE applies an expert assignment module to improve computing efficiency.
 Note that training each expert with the softmax loss independently boosts the ensemble performance on long-tailed learning a lot.
+However, the learned experts by RIDE are not diverse enough. }

-Test-time aggregating diverse experts (TADE)~\cite{zhang2021test} explored the multi-expert scheme to handle test distribution-agnostic long-tailed recognition, where the test class distribution can be either uniform or long-tailed.
-To be specific, TADE developed a novel spectrum-spanned multi-expert framework, and innovated the expert training scheme by introducing a diversity-promoting expertise-guided loss that trains different experts to handle different class distributions.
-In this way, the learned experts are more diverse, leading to better ensemble performance, and integratedly span a wide spectrum of possible class distributions.
-Based on this property, TADE further introduced a novel test-time self-supervised learning method, namely prediction stability maximization, to adaptively aggregate experts for better handling unknown test class distribution, based on only unlabeled test data.
+{Self-supervised Aggregation of Diverse Experts (SADE)~\cite{zhang2021test} explored a new multi-expert scheme to handle test-agnostic long-tailed recognition, where the test class distribution can be either uniform, long-tailed or even inversely long-tailed.
+To be specific, SADE developed a novel spectrum-spanned multi-expert framework (cf.~Table~\ref{fig_ensemble}(f)), and innovated the expert training scheme by introducing diversity-promoting expertise-guided losses that train different experts to handle different class distributions, respectively.
+In this way, the learned experts are more diverse than RIDE, leading to better ensemble performance, and integratedly span a wide spectrum of possible class distributions.
+In light of this, SADE further introduced a self-supervised learning method, namely prediction stability maximization, to adaptively aggregate experts at test time for better handling unknown test class distribution. }